Last updated on September 4th, 2023 at 02:35 pm

 This is partly due to what is known as “hybrid vigor,” since purebred domesticated breeds tend to have a smaller gene pool.
 So they often have more genetic predispositions to health issues.

-For this reason, it is essential to seek out reputable breeders when it comes to looking for a Maine Coon.
+For this reason, it is essential to seek out reputable breeders when looking for a Maine Coon.

 Never go to a backyard breeder.
 Hereditary issues can severely affect how long your Maine Coon cats live, as well as their quality of life.